Skip to Content

 I hope that the above list has given you inspiration for a budget-friendly vacation to Tamarindo, Costa Rica.
 As you can see there are lots of free and cheap things to do in this surf haven!

-Be sure to have a look around my website a little more, I have plenty of blogs about Costa Rica that I’m sure you’re going to absolutely love, such as:
+Be sure to have a look around my website a little more, I have plenty of blogs about Costa Rica that I’m sure you’re going to absolutely love, such as how to get to Tamarindo from San Jose and these other ones below:

 Best tours in Costa Rica